StefansAI/JetCar/docs/SD Card Setup.md

 For all startup initialization the Jetson Nano has to have a wired or wireless internet connection, which can be later replaced by a separate Wi-Fi.
 <br>
 <br><img src="assets/images/SD_card_setup/06-get_script.jpg"/><br>
-Open the browser and open github.com/StefansAI/JetCar/firmware and click on the file "install.sh".
+Open the browser and open github.com/StefansAI/JetCar/firmware and click on the file <a href="https://github.com/StefansAI/JetCar/blob/main/firmware/install.sh">"install.sh"</a>.
 Once open, click on the RAW button in the upper right.
 <br>
 <br><img src="assets/images/SD_card_setup/07-save_page.jpg"/><br>
 Then go up the File menu and hit "Save page as.."